missionpinball/mpf-docs/hardware/smartmatrix/index.rst

 green, and blue), and a 128x32 display means that you have 4,096 pixels.
 So that's 12,228 LEDs you need to power!

-Since you're ordering your RGB LED display panels from FAST Pinball, you can also order a
+If you're ordering your RGB LED display panels from FAST Pinball, you can also order a
 `5v, 10A power supply from them for $19 <https://squareup.com/store/fast-pinball-llc/item/five-volt-ten-amp-switching-power-supply>`_.